Become a Ride Leader!

-Ride leaders are the heart and soul of our rides program.
-Our 300+ ride leaders keep the Free Group Rides program free of cost and our calendar filled with great rides throughout the year.
-We welcome you to join the ranks!
-If you have an idea for a new ride, are interested in helping others ride, or don't see your favorite rides listed, consider joining our leaders' team.
+Ride Leaders are the heart and soul of our Rides Program.
+Close to 300 volunteer Ride Leaders keep Cascade's calendar filled with amazing rides and keep the Free Group Rides program free of cost to all those wishing to join in on the fun!
+If you have an idea for a new route, are interested in helping others ride, or don't see your favorite rides listed, consider joining our team.
 For a full outline on what it means to be a Cascade Ride Leader please see the Ride Leader Guidelines.

 How to become a ride leader

-Welcome!
-We are so excited you want to join our wonderful team of ride leaders.
-Below are the steps involved in becoming a Cascade Ride Leader.
-If you have any questions or concerns along the way, please get in touch with us!
+We are excited you want to join our wonderful community of Ride Leaders.
+Listed below are the steps involved in becoming a Cascade Ride Leader.
+If you have any questions or concerns along the way, please get in touch with us.

 Become a Premium or Champion Level Member

-To become ride leader you must be a premium or champion level member of Cascade Bicycle Club.
-If you are not you can become one here.
+To become Ride Leader you must be a premium or champion level member of Cascade Bicycle Club.
+If you are not currently a premium member you can become one here.

 Attend a Ride Leader Certification class

-Participated in at least five Free Group Rides?
-Got a Cascade Premium or Champion Level Membership?
-You’re ready to enroll in our free Ride Leader Certification Class.
-This is a 1.5 hour, sit-down class taught by experienced Ride Leaders.
-This course will cover Cascade’s Free Group Ride policies, how to plan a ride, how to write and submit ride postings on Cascade’s calendar, best practices to lead a safe and fun ride and much more.
-You will also receive all the forms you need to lead your first couple rides and materials on general bicycle safety.
+After you have participated in at least five Free Group Rides and made sure that you currently have a Cascade Premium or Champion level membership you are invited to enroll in our free Ride Leader certification class.
+This is a 1.5 hour reoccurring tutorial taught by experienced Ride Leaders about once a month.
+This tutorial will cover Cascade’s Free Group Ride policies, how to plan a ride, how to write and submit ride postings to Cascade’s calendar, best practices to lead a safe and fun ride and much more.
+A mentor will be assigned to you based on your pace preference and geographic location to help you through your first few ride postings.
+You will also receive the paperwork and waivers you will need to lead your rides as well as materials on general bicycle safety.

 Questions?
 Email our Volunteer Ride Leader Certification Coordinator.